 Carrier Global (CARR)

-Carrier Global is in for a bumpy ride.
-Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.― StockStory Analyst Team
+Carrier Global faces an uphill battle.
+Its weak sales growth and declining returns on capital show its demand and profits are shrinking.― StockStory Analyst Team

 1. News